What to Do After a Semi Truck Accident in Arkansas

 - Internal organ damage

 These injuries can significantly affect your life and compromise your future.
-Your attorney needs to fully understand the scope of your injuries and the long-term issues you will face before arriving at any settlement agreement.
+Your attorney needs to fully understand the scope of your injuries and the long-term issues you will face before arriving at any settlements.
 To do this, your attorney will speak to medical professionals and review your case to help you obtain the money you need to pay for medical expenses now – and in the future.

 Who Will Pay For Your Injuries?

 The liable party’s insurance company should pay for all medical expenses and for any damages done to your vehicle.
 Yet, establishing liability after a trucking accident can be complex.
 In many cases, there are multiple parties to blame for your crash, including the truck driver, trucking company, shipping company, and even the trucking manufacturer.
 Your attorney will need to investigate the accident closely and collect evidence to build your case.
 Valuable evidence, such as the black box data, truck driver logs, truck driver training, truck maintenance records, and trucking company violations can all help establish who is to blame for your accident.
 Unfortunately, valuable evidence can be lost or destroyed swiftly.
-In some cases, black box data can be rewritten over after just 30 days – so it is important to act quickly.
+In some cases, black box data can be overwritten after just 30 days – so it is important to act quickly.

-Taking Legal Action after a Truck Accident
+Taking Legal Action After a Truck Accident

 Once all the liable parties are established, your attorney will begin to negotiate a settlement with the insurance companies.
 The negotiation process can be complex because it may include multiple parties and multiple insurance companies.
 Your attorney will need to ensure that you have enough money – both now and in the future – to cover a variety of expenses.
-This usually means considering both economic and non-economic damages, including:
+Usually this means considering both economic and non-economic damages, including:

 - Medical expenses